nisicadmir/nodejs-typescript/tutorial-2.md

 - Unique error code.
 Every error has its own unique code.
 - Metadata if any.
 If any additional dynamic data needs to be sent in order to translate the message like what is the maximum allowed input number etc.

-In order to more easily keep track of all the errors we have, we need to create a class in which we will store all possible errors that we know about.
+In order to keep track of all the errors more easily, we need to create a class in which we will store all possible errors that we know about.
 When we throw an exception then we will refer to one of the codes found in that class.

-Create a folder called `error-handler` in root directory and this will be the place where we will create files for error handler logic.
+Create a folder called `error-handler` in the root directory and this will be the place where we will create files for error handler logic.
 Create a file called `error-code.ts` with following code:

 ```typescript
 export class ErrorCode {